tolauwae/phd-thesis/src/remote/remote.typ

 To add two numbers for example, no stack access is needed in native C.
 Since WebAssembly is a stack machine, and our implementation does not yet feature a JIT compiler, memory access is required to perform all basic operations.
 Taking the geometric mean of the normalized execution times, shows that WASM3 is 11 times slower than its native C, while WARDuino is about 428 times slower and Espruino is 4992 times slower.
-We note that clang was instructed to optimize for size.
-Setting the compiler to optimize more at the cost of binary size can have a big impact on the performance of WARDuino at the price of binary size code.
+We note that clang was instructed to optimize for size. // TODO find compiler options Setting the compiler to optimize more at the cost of binary size can have a big impact on the performance of WARDuino at the price of binary size code.
 Not optimizing for binary size reduces WARDuino's overhead compared to C to 312x.